ceglabsagarshinde/Kadaknath_Project/Fig3/Readme.md

-Fig3: This folder contains input file and figure for Dup1 haplotype analysis.
+Fig3: This folder contains input files used for Dup1 haplotype analysis.